In SQL databases, a view lets you pre-specify a query so that you can quickly view its results.

 In the example below, we’ve written a SQL query to select only customers with the last name Miller and show only the specific fields _id, first, last, and address.state:

-Through the Query Code tab, we can get the translation of this SQL query to a MongoDB query:
+Run the SQL query by clicking Run statement, and in the Query Code tab, we can get the translation of the SQL query to a MongoDB query:

 Following the steps above, you can divide your MongoDB query into the appropriate stages (in this case, $match and $project), and add them as stages in View Editor: